 - Associations: This one has got me stumped.
 (Hee hee!)
 The dream was the last one of the night.
 My father in the dream was my waking life father who exitd several years ago as an old man, but in the dream he was middle-aged.
 Also, in waking life I'm against cropping dogs' ears and tails.
 I associate dogs with faithfulness and loyalty.
 There were three dogs in the dream.
 The knife in the dream is one I own in real life and it is indeed rather flimsy (the blade bends).
 It's good for cutting meat or bread, but not something like carrots.

 Dr. Holloway's Comments:

 Identifying Characteristics: Amputation and surgery represent changes.
 Dogs typically reflect loyalty to self, and but also can symbolize people in our close circle.

 This dream cautions against the seeming kindness of flexible standards and boundaries.
-It really isn’t a kindness to cut off a dog’s tail an inch at a time, nor is it in anyone’s interest to force connections to grow by trying to graft mutual wounds together.
+It really isn not a kindness to cut off a dog's tail an inch at a time, nor is it in anyone's interest to force connections to grow by trying to graft mutual wounds together.
 When dreams show us doing outlandish and clearly wrong-headed things in an attempt to resolve a problem, it provides an irreverent signal to take stock.
 What clever method have you been using to hold things together?
 As in the dream, be wary of putting too great an emphasis on the “project” of solving a problem right now and instead weigh the priorities and compatibility involved.
-This doesn’t mean the ingredients are wrong, but it means you’ll feel better if you give up the resolution of sticking with the recipe you’ve adopted.
+This does not mean the ingredients are wrong, but it means you will feel better if you give up the resolution of sticking with the recipe you have adopted.
 Look for a paradox.
 This may be one of those times when what seems kind is really cruel, and what seems harsh may be the greatest kindness of all.